-- Canning The exhibit should include two different canned foods in appropriate jars for the products.
-Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.). - Freezing Prepare a nutrition display that illustrates a freezing principle.
-There is NOT a food exhibit option for this preservation method. - Drying Exhibit two (2) different dried foods packed in plastic food storage bags.
-Choose from fruit, vegetable, fruit leather or meat jerky. - Pickles and Relishes Exhibit two (2) pint jars of different recipes of pickles and/or relishes. - Jams, Jellies, and Preserves Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves. - Preservation Combination Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (drying).
+Canning (SF50208a) - The exhibit should include two different canned foods in appropriate jars for the products.
+Food may be fruit, vegetable, or tomato product (i.e. salsa, juice, etc.).

+Freezing (SF50208b) - Prepare a nutrition display that illustrates a freezing principle.
+There is NOT a food exhibit option for this preservation method.

+Drying (SF50208c) - Exhibit two (2) different dried foods packed in plastic food storage bags.
+Choose from fruit, vegetable, fruit leather or meat jerky.

+Pickles and Relishes (SF50208d) - Exhibit two (2) pint jars of different recipes of pickles and/or relishes.

+Jams, Jellies, and Preserves (SF50208e) - Exhibit two (2) half-pint jars of two different jams, jellies, and/or preserves.

+Preservation Combination (SF50208f) - Exhibit two (2) different preserved food products, excluding Freezing, in appropriate jars/packaging (Drying).
 For example, exhibit 1 jar of tomatoes (Canning) and 1 half-pint of jelly (Jams, Jellies, and Preserves).

 All preserved products should be prepared and processed according to the current USDA/Extension information.
-USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or www.homefoodpreservation.
+USDA information on preserving food, including recipes, can be found at: www.homefoodpreservation.com or web.extension.illinois.edu/foodpreservation/.
+Recipes must be processed in a water-bath or pressure canner.

-All food exhibits must be labeled with: 1) The name of the food; 2) The date preserved; 3) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; For drying projects: Specify equipment used (food dehydrator, oven, etc.)).
+All food preservation exhibits must be labeled with: 1) The name of the food; 2) The date preserved; 3) Appropriate method(s) of food preservation (For canned projects: boiling water bath or pressure canner; For drying projects: Specify equipment used (food dehydrator, oven, etc.)).